Check out the new content in the Noteworthy Tab!

 As we approach the celebration of our 60th Reunion, let it be known and honored that we come to the event with a multitude of conflicting memories and life experiences.

-Our expectations and anticipations will be many and varied in their level of excitement and, perhaps, even fear.
+Our expectations and anticipations will be many and various in their level of excitement and, perhaps, even fear.
 Some of us will arrive at the reunion with painful remembrances, hoping to face down internal demons still resident from not-so-pleasant and long-ago experiences.
 Others of us will bring to the reunion gloriously vivid memories of a wonderful time, in such brilliant detail that the events remembered will appear to have taken place last week, and not sixty years ago.

 Likewise, we are not privy to the private experiences that each of us had within our family units; some of us suffered and others of us thrived.
 Some of us went to school happily smiling and unconfused, while others of us arrived tensed with fear and ridden with anxiety.
 To complicate matters, regardless of the mental or physical state of our arrival at school, we weren't always good to one another once we were there.

 In addition to the memories and experiences of our elementary school days, our lives have been further complicated and enriched by life itself.
 In grade school, we were relatively unburdened by politics, religion, and money; now, however, we have many years of contrasting experience with this volatile triumvirate.
 Over these many years we have all individually faced life and death, sickness and health, good marriages and bad, ignorance and knowledge, solitude and togetherness, wealth and bankruptcy, and happiness and despair.
-For those of us who have had the good fortune to survive these intervening years relatively intact, the impact of these 60 years is nonetheless palpable.
+For those of us who have had the good fortune to survive these intervening years, the impact of these 60 years is nonetheless palpable.

 These observation are not unique to us as former students of St. Joseph School.
 They would be valid for any student, at any school, at any time, and at any place.
 Nor are they meant to discourage our participation in the reunion.
 Rather, these thoughts are presented to assuage fears, temper anticipations, and heighten our sensitivity to the needs and concerns that we will all bring to the reunion.

 We are gathering together not just to reconnect and recall juvenile experiences, but to make new and better connections with the people with whom we shared early and significant developmental experiences.
-We are gathering together not just to review the milestones of our life journey thus far, but to strengthen in each of us the resolve to carry on regardless of what lies ahead.
+We are gathering together not just to review the milestones of our journey thus far, but to strengthen in each of us the resolve to carry on regardless of what lies ahead.
 We are coming together not to compare or judge, but genuinely to enrich our lives by embracing the totality of one another's experiences.
 We are gathering together to acknowledge and celebrate the incredible resilience of life as we humans know it, and to seek new horizons in our very complex lives.